Zero-player game: Determined by initial state

 A game that evolves as determined by its initial state, requiring no further input from humans is considered a zero-player game.

-Cellular automaton games that are determined by initial conditions including Conway's Game of Life are examples of this.
+Cellular automaton games that are determined by initial conditions.
+Conway's Game of Life is an example of this.

-Progress Quest is another example, in the game the player sets up a artificial character, and afterwards the game plays itself with no further input from the player.
-Godville is a similar game that took inspiration from Progress Quest, in the game the player is a god that can communicate with a non-player character hero, however the game can progress with no interaction from the player.
+Progress Quest is another example, in the game the player sets up an artificial character, and afterwards the game plays itself with no further input from the player.
+Godville is a similar game that took inspiration from Progress Quest.
+In the game, the player is a god that can communicate with a non-player character hero.
+However, the game can progress with no interaction from the player.

-Incremental games, sometimes called idle games, are games which do require some player intervention near the beginning however may be zero-player at higher levels.
+Incremental games, sometimes called idle games or clicker games, are games which do require some player intervention near the beginning however may be zero-player at higher levels.
 As an example, Cookie Clicker requires that players click cookies manually before purchasing assets to click cookies in the place of the player independently.